NAPA pediatric PT Larissa is here to share a few go-to proprioceptive activities for toddlers and children used in physiotherapy.

 Good proprioception is an important part of everyone’s life whether you are 1 year old or 99 years old.
 Proprioception refers to your body’s ability to sense where your body is in space and it is one of the 3 main components of balance.
 It comes from nerve input from joints, tendons, and muscles, and informs your brain where your body is and the action and movement your body is doing.
 For example, when you move your right arm in front of you, proprioception tells your brain where it is.
-In this blog, NAPA pediatric physical therapist Larissa is here to share some easy proprioceptive exercises!

 A child with decreased proprioception may appear clumsy and uncoordinated due to having poor motor planning and control and having decreased body awareness.
 You may notice that your child has poor postural control or poor balance, having difficulty standing on 1 foot or slumping frequently at their desk.
 You may also notice your child having issues with pushing too hard on their pen/pencil during writing, chewing or biting on something to focus, or constantly moving while at their desk, all these issues can be associated with decreased proprioception awareness.
-But here is some good news, there are proprioception exercises that can help improve this!
+But here is some good news, there are proprioception activities and exercises that can help improve this!

 Exercises to improve proprioception focus on increasing the input throughout our body, especially our joints, to provide feedback to our brain on where our body is in space.